tywall28-dev/bioinsight-radar/README.md

 **Choose fetch depth** in the sidebar before querying.
 Standard is a good starting point; Deep or Everything for comprehensive analysis.

-**Review the preliminary overview** — the app pauses here and shows you a coverage breakdown panel (document counts by year and source, top terms, query coverage).
+**Review the preliminary overview**: the app pauses here and shows you a coverage breakdown panel (document counts by year and source, top terms, query coverage).
 You can:
-- **Run Full Analysis** — proceeds to clustering, extraction, and report writing
+- **Run Full Analysis**: proceeds to clustering, extraction, and report writing
-- **Fetch More** — targets gaps the assessor identified with additional search terms
+- **Fetch More**: targets gaps the assessor identified with additional search terms
-- **New Query** — start over
+- **New Query**: start over

 **Download the `.docx`** from the final report — every citation is a clickable link back to the original PubMed abstract or NIH Reporter grant page.